DynamicsAndNeuralSystems/pyspi/docs/source/usage.rst

    print(calc.table['cov_EmpiricalCovariance'])

-The identifiers for many of the statistics are outlined in the Supplementary Material of our `preprint <https://arxiv.org/abs/2201.11941>`_, and an up-to-date list of included statistics will be provided in this documentation shortly.
+The identifiers for many of the statistics are outlined in the Supplementary Material of our `preprint <https://arxiv.org/abs/2201.11941>`_.